Murder of Lisa Ann French: Background

-Lisa Ann French was born on June 2, 1964, in Oshkosh, Wisconsin to parents Allan French and Maryann Gehrig.
-She lived in Fond du Lac, Wisconsin, with her mother, stepfather Bruce De Pauw, and newborn half-brother, a half-block away from where Turner lived.
+Lisa Ann French was born on June 2, 1964, in Oshkosh, Wisconsin to parents Allan French and Maryann Borkovich Gehring.
+She lived in Fond du Lac, Wisconsin, with her mother, her baby brother Michael, and their soon to be stepfather Bruce DePauw, a half-block away from where Turner lived.
 French was a fourth grader at Chegwin Elementary School and a member of the Girl Scouts.

 At the time of French's death, Turner lived with his girlfriend, Arlene Penn, and their infant child.
 French and Turner knew each other before the incident; French often spent time with Turner and Penn's infant and had regular conversations with Turner.
 Turner had previously shared a rented side of a duplex with French's family.
 Prior to the murder, Turner had not been convicted of any major sex offenses.
 Turner had previously sexually molested a 15-year-old babysitter but was never accused before the murder of French.